SinxCode/SinxCode/README.md

 My name is Gabriel, but you can call me 'Sinx'.
 I'm a System's Analyst with expertise in DataBase solutions.
 Here I want to share some studies and personal projects of mine.

-- 🔭 I’m currently working as DBA;
+- 🔭 I’m currently working as System's Analyst;
 - 🌱 I’m currently learning Python, Dart and Flutter;

 <a href="https://www.linkedin.com/in/gabriel-brito-742b82202/">